dbnschools/moodle-theme_pioneer/README.md

 * Custom Logo and Images
 * Custom Colors

+##Pioneer v1.2.0
+* Social Icons Links open in new window
+* Chnaged styling of Marketing spots to be a little less "shocking" as one teacher put it.
+* Made footer and social icons merge at the bottom of the page.
+Looks cleaner.
+* Default logo is more generic.
+Simple arrow-head and text.

 ##Pioneer v1.1.9
 * Fixed Language string mis-spelling
 * On Dashboard Page enhanced the course overview block to remove the verticle block title.
 If you move it to the sidebar it will regain it's verticle block title.